SumiTrapasa/social-media-scheduler/README.md

 2.  **Ideation**: Use the **AI Composer** to turn a simple thought into a ready-to-post draft with a matching AI image.
 3.  **Refinement**: Review the generation, then click "Schedule" to open the platform selection modal.
 4.  **Queueing**: Pick your peak audience time and select the target platforms.
 Your post enters the "Upcoming" queue.
-5.  **Execution**: SocialFlow's backend cron-job takes over, handling the heavy lifting of API distribution while you sleep.
-6.  **Execution**: SocialFlow's backend cron-job takes over, handling the heavy lifting of API distribution (including AI-synthesized Instagram posts) while you sleep.
+5.  **Execution**: SocialFlow's background worker (`node-cron`) handles the automated API handshakes and asset distribution (including media-heavy Instagram posts) at the scheduled time.
-7.  **Monitoring**: Visit the **Dashboard** to see your successful publications appear in the Activity Log in real-time.
+6.  **Monitoring**: Visit the **Dashboard** to see your successful publications and system events appear in the Activity Log.

 ---